Spyro: Enter the Dragonfly: Reception

 The PlayStation 2 version of the game received "mixed or average" reviews and the GameCube version received "generally unfavorable" reviews, according to the review aggregation website Metacritic.

 IGN said of the PS2 version, "Enter the Dragonfly is essentially a replica game, a side step or a lateral move rather than a step forward.
 So, what it comes down to is this: Are you up for more of the exact same Spyro game?"
 Ted Price, the President of Insomniac Games, even spoke out about how bad he found the game.
 In an interview, he stated, "Spyro has become an abused stepchild...
 Spyro: Enter the Dragonfly on PS2 and GameCube was an absolute travesty."

 A large body of criticism for the game was caused by its numerous bugs and glitches.
 Some reviewers speculated that this was caused by a rushed development cycle to reach a scheduled release date.
 Matthew Gallant, writing for GameSpot, said, "Even the biggest fans of Spyro are going to have a hard time enjoying this game.
 The leap to the latest generation of consoles leaves them with a slower game, a shorter game (10 hours), and an all-around less enjoyable game, not to mention a buggy one."
-Critics also reported that the technical issues extended to sound.
-Gamershell claimed: "Let's remember some basic school knowledge first: sounds that originate from far away are more silent than sounds which are near us.
-Not so in Spyro.
-Something went very wrong with the sound positioning system.
-Sounds from far away often sound like they are directly in front of you."

-Another criticism of the game was the framerate.
+Another criticism of the game was the frame rate.
 Ben Kosmina of Nintendo World Report said, "While running around the Dragon Realms (the overworld of the game) if there's too many sheep or moving characters on screen, the game will skip frames excessively.
 It also happens while running or flying through levels where there are a lot of characters, and even sometimes when there aren't any characters in the area!
 This is just unacceptable."
 IGN shared this complaint, adding "The framerate suffers often, chugging from around a maximum of 30 fps downward, depending on the area.
 Which is kind of strange, because these worlds aren't much bigger than those on the PlayStation versions of Spyro.
 There aren't many more enemies on screen, and the textures are still the same, simple flat shaded swaths of primary colours, just like the others.
 Oftentimes, entire areas pop in because of weird problems with load issues."
+According to an IGN article from March 2002, the game was originally going to have a frame rate of 60 fps despite it having more animation, more interactive architecture bits, and a noticeably greater draw distance than the previous Spyro games.

 Critics also had issues with control and collision detection.
 Kosmina mentioned, "Due to the awful control you have over Spyro when he's flying, you'll be plummeting off cliffs, missing switches you're trying to ground pound, swerving all over the place while trying to land properly and falling off small platforms for no reason at all."